t0rakka/mango/README.md

 This means data rate of of nearly 2 GB/s for raw uncompressed image data.

 The decoder can be up to three times the speed of jpeglib-turbo on "best conditions" and on worst case roughly same performance.
 What defines "best conditions" is a very simple observation: the Huffman decoding is the bottleneck; every bit has to come through the serial decompressor.
 The JPEG standard has a feature which was originally inteded for error correction: Restart Interval (RST marker).
 If a file has these markers we can find them at order of magnitude faster rate.
 When we find a marker we start a new Huffman decoder as the bitstream is literally restarted at the marker.
 This allows us to run as many times faster we have I/O bandwidth and hardware concurrency.

+##### Blitter
+The pixelformat conversion code, "the blitter" used to be JIT-compiled using a realtime x86 assembler called realtime but this functionality has been deprecated for this public github release and replaced with generic template based implementation.
+The reason is that ARM has gained importance in the past decade dramatically and x86-only code just don't cut it anymore.
+This means the blitter is not as cool and super as it used to be but it still gets the job done.
+The blitter is based on a very simple principle: scaling bit-masks:

+    uint32 src = 0x000000ff; // unorm component's source bitmask
+    uint32 dst = 0x00ffff00; // we want to convert to this mask
+    double scale = double(dst) / src; // double because fp32 can only handle 24 bits of unorm w/o precision loss

+It's magic, but multiplying any value in the src format by this scale will yield the correct normalized value in the dst format.
+The largest cost here is the conversion between integer and floating-point but it can be handled efficiently.
+Our SIMD implementation is using AoS layout so each pixel is individually processed.
+This is wasteful but so is going full SoA as it requires more loads, stores and cache evictions.
+The best balance would be to process in batches using local SoA so that's definitely in the roadmap.
+The most common format conversions have custom loops so they are running on the reasonably fast path as it is.
+This is a disclaimer. :)